equs-python/__equs__.Python/0-introduction-to-python/workshop1.md

 - Once you've managed this, try to find the process ID of your terminal emulator and get it to terminate its own process.
 - Re-open your terminal and navigate to `__equs__.python`, in here make a new directory titled 'problems'.
 Keep your code from today in here. (in later weeks we'll be converting this to a git repository).

 As ever, if you are stuck or unsure about what to do, ask sooner rather than later.

-## [Theory] What is a program?

-A computer is broadly defined as a device that carries out a sequence of operations with some specified timing (a programme or schedule).
-The core novelty that enabled modern computation was the design of a computer of sufficient complexity where a program could specify and simulate another computer.

-This was achieved (though there are many ways of doing it) by storing the program being executed by the computer in the same region of memory that the computer was acting on.
-It was then possible for the computer to modify its own behaviour.

-A program is then a series of instructions that specify operations that may simulate another computer with some overhead.
-The memory address of the currently executing instruction is associated with an 'instruction pointer' register.
-Programming is providing those instructions.

-Given that a program may simulate another program we can also assert that given two different languages with which to execute programs that we may implement one programming language in the other.
-And from here we derive Python as written in C, as compiled to assembly and as executed on your computer.

 ## 1.2 Hello Version Control (Git)